gomorpheus/morpheus-docs/installation/logs/opensearch-2x.rst

       * - Network
         - VPC access (recommended)
       * - Subnets
-        - Choose one subnet from at least three AZs (or two is 2-AZ was chosen)
+        - Choose one subnet from at least three AZs (or two if 2-AZ was chosen)
       * - Security Group(s)
         - Choose the Security Group previously created
       * - Fine-grained access control